FuzzyKittens/holiday-hack-challenge-2023/objectives/captains-coms.md

 Also, to refresh my memory, I talked to Chimney Scissorsticks again and he states a couple different ways "Remember, the captain's abbreviations are your guiding light through this mystery!"

 Thinking about this more, and looking at the cryptic message above - it appears to be a date and a time followed by a 9.
-Remembering (need to add where I found this) that someone told me to try send a signal out four hours earlier, I put 1224 for the date and 1600-400 = 1200 for the time.
+Remembering that one of the elves told me to try send a signal out four hours earlier, I put 1224 for the date and 1600-400 = 1200 for the time.

 Mission accomplished!